CEITECmagnonics/SpinWaveToolkit/CONTRIBUTING.md

 py -m black SpinWaveToolkit.py  &:: let black reformat the script py -m black SpinWaveToolkit.py  &:: let pylint rate the script
 ```
+(The `&::` marks beginning of a comment, no need type comments into the command line.)
 Make sure you have the [.pylintrc](https://github.com/CEITECmagnonics/SpinWaveToolkit/blob/master/.pylintrc) file in the folder from which you call [pylint].
-It is the configuration file set up to our needs.
+It is the configuration file, set up to our needs.

 After this you might want to check the changes done by [black] and correct any errors suggested by [pylint].